 Treatment – means any method, technique, or process, including but not limited to incineration, designed to change the physical, chemical or biological character or composition of any waste to render it more stable, safer for transport, or more amenable to use, reuse, reclamation or recovery.
 Per email from D. Gwinner, DEQ, treatment includes tire shredding but not mulching.

-Used or reused material - means a material which is either:
+Used or Reused material - means a material which is either:

 Employed as an ingredient (including use as an intermediate) in a process to make a product, excepting those materials possessing distinct components that are recovered as separate end products; or